yamikarajput546/KUP-NOTES/Day 1.md

 | Distros are Ubuntu, Debian GNU, Arch Linux, etc.| SunOS, Solaris, SCO UNIX, AIX, HP/UX, ULTRIX etc.|

 ### What are different distros of linux and their purpose?
-1.Debian : Bug Tracking, penetration testing, Network scanning 2.CentOs : Rich base for open source communities 3.Ubuntu : For personal computers & servers
+1. Debian : Bug Tracking, penetration testing, Network scanning
+2. CentOs : Rich base for open source communities
+3. Ubuntu : For personal computers & servers
-4.Fedora : Vast Software availability, Rapid release of softwares, excellent snap support
+4. Fedora : Vast Software availability, Rapid release of softwares, excellent snap support

 ### When should I go for Ubuntu & when for other systems?